 In early 2021, the Company completed a core resampling program which focused on core from seven holes that were drilled by Hochschild in 2011 to 2012, totaling approximately 645 metres.
 The program was initiated to confirm the distribution and tenor of the skarn-hosted copper-gold mineralization and to verify historical results for future resource calculations.
-Results from the program confirmed both the successful verification of, and significant copper intercepts in, all seven historical holes.
-Highlights of the core resampling program included:
+Results confirmed both the successful verification of, and significant copper intercepts in, all seven historical holes and show a Strong correlation between the spatial distribution of the mineralization and grades in comparison to the historical and 2020 resampled half core.